SRM-Hackathon/RevEngineering/README.md

 We will use a** Computer Vision** trained model using OpenCV to extract the facial features and Keras to detect mood from the same using a Deep Learning model and similiarly use nltk or other associated Natural Language Processing Libraries to ascertain the mood of the user from the textual input.
 A recommendation system is then built using LastFM 360k music Dataset and the LastFM python API- PyLast for the music and the IMDB Dataset for the movies part.

 We also use Neural Style Transfer to apply a filter on the image of the user using DNN module in OpenCV.
-The poetry recommendation system runs using a self built dataset and a model to recommend poems based on specific query words.

 We wish to deploy the model using Django for a WebApp.